 - See a chiropractor.
 The nervous system rules the body, and a healthy nervous system starts with proper alignment.
 I found out I have scoliosis and it was putting pressure on important nerves related to fertility.

 - Stop drinking flouridated and chlorinated water, shower less to soak up/breathe in less flouride and chlorine, and choose flouride-free toothpaste.
 Flouride and chlorine are like kryptonite for your thyroid, which is very important to fertility.
-I like this water filtration system but I prefer these replacement filters.
+I like this water filtration system.

 - Investigate thyroid issues if you have them.
 Suzy Cohen has some good info on her blog.